OpenShot/openshot-qt/doc/clips.rst

    ==================  ============
    Name                Description
    ==================  ============
-   Gravity Type        The gravity of a clip determines where it snaps to it's parent Scale Type          The scale determines how a clip should be resized to fit it's parent Frame Display Type  The format to display the frame number (if any) Scale X             Curve representing the horizontal scaling in percent (0 to 1) Scale Y             Curve representing the vertical scaling in percent (0 to 1)
+   Gravity Type        The gravity of a clip determines where it snaps to its parent Scale Type          The scale determines how a clip should be resized to fit its parent Frame Display Type  The format to display the frame number (if any) Scale X             Curve representing the horizontal scaling in percent (0 to 1) Scale Y             Curve representing the vertical scaling in percent (0 to 1)